bparanj/crystal/computer/memory/dimm.md

    - DIMMs have separate electrical contacts on each side of the module.
 This allows for a wider data path and greater data transfer rates compared to SIMMs, which have redundant contacts.

 2. **Data Path**:
-   - DIMMs typically provide a 64-bit data path, which matches the data bus width of modern CPUs.
+   - DIMMs provide a 64-bit data path, which matches the data bus width of modern CPUs.
 This is an improvement over the 32-bit data path of 72-pin SIMMs.

 3. **Capacity**:
-   - DIMMs are available in various capacities, ranging from 512 MB to 128 GB or more, depending on the specific type and generation of the module.
+   - DIMMs are available in capacities, ranging from 512 MB to 128 GB or more, depending on the specific type and generation of the module.

 4. **Speed**:
    - DIMMs support a wide range of speeds, from SDRAM (Single Data Rate) to DDR (Double Data Rate), DDR2, DDR3, DDR4, and the latest DDR5.
 Each generation offers improvements in speed, efficiency, and performance.